 Still not sure if it's a cold or flu?

-Patients who are experiencing severe symptoms or are considered high risk should consider a visit to the ER, an urgent care center or their primary care doctor when appropriate.
+Patients who are experiencing severe symptoms or are considered high risk should consider a visit to the emergency department, an urgent care center or their primary care doctor when appropriate.
 If your symptoms are mild, you may opt to stay in the comfort of your home and have a visit with a board-certified doctor through Atlantic Health’s Virtual Visit telehealth service.
 A Virtual Visit consult offers 24/7 access to a medical professional via phone or secure video using a phone, smartphone or PC.
 If the physician determines you need a prescription for an antiviral medication or other drug, an order can be electronically sent to your pharmacy in moments.

 Learn more about Atlantic Virtual Urgent Care >

 Book an appointment with a family physician >